vladveterok/numstr/README.md

 It's Numstr.
 And it's useless.

-Made as an educational gem, this tiny little bugger gets a number and returns its english version.
+Made as an educational gem, this tiny little bugger gets a number and returns its us-english version.

 That's all, please and thank you very much.